Kaizen-agent/kaizen-agent/kaizen-agent-docs/docs/intro.md

 ## Get Started

-Ready to try Kaizen Agent?
+Ready to accelerate your LLM development?
 Check out our [Quick Start Guide](./quickstart.md) to get up and running in minutes!

 ## Community & Support